shannonasmith/Home-Lab/Suspicious-Authentication-Activity/README.md

 The activity included repeated login attempts, irregular access patterns, and potential indicators of unauthorized access.

-This project simulates a **Security Operations Center (SOC)** investigation using Splunk to analyze authentication logs and identify suspicious behavior.
+This project simulates a **SOC investigation** using Splunk to analyze authentication logs.

 ---